Ayush-Petwal/Path2Placement/server/Readme.md

 ## Overview

 This server is built using Node.js and Express.
-It handles the backend functionalities of the PlacementPathPilot application, including user authentication, course management, media uploads, and payment processing.
+It handles the backend functionalities of the PlacementPathPilot application, including user authentication, course management, media uploads, payment processing, and course progress tracking.

 ## Setup